Works for Live Art Danmark

 2019 “Sounds like Catastrophes”, recipe for Performanceopskrifter (with Sybille Müller)

 Death is Certain

-Eva Meyer-Keller performed “Death is Certain” at Berliner Luft 3 in May 2007.
 Have you ever wondered how you would murder a cherry?
-German artist Eva Meyer-Keller has come up with just about every possible way, and tries them all out in this amusing and slightly scary performance.
+In this performance that we showed at Berliner Luft 3, German artist Eva Meyer-Keller comes up with just about every possible way.
+Cherries are smashed, popped, electrocuted, burned and hanged, as the performer, dressed in a white labcoat, matter-of-factly tries them all out in this amusing and slightly scary performance.

 Sounds Like Catastrophes

-For our festival Live Art for Children 2018, Eva presented an original work, developed with Sybille Müller and performed with six children.
-Sounds like Catastrophes is part of a series of works that intuitively research catastrophes.
-It examines the quietness and loudness of the gently increasing or sudden sounds we associate with catastrophes.
-As part of an initial workshop, children develop an orchestra of everyday materials and objects as sounding boards and instruments.
-Using these, they compose thunderous storms, blazing fires and rumbling earthquakes which are then performed on stage as the children take turns conducting, recording the sound effects in front of the audience.
+For our festival Live Art for Children 2018, we commissioned Eva to develop this original work in collaboration with Sybille Müller and the six children who performed it.
+The piece is part of a series of works that intuitively research catastrophes.
+It examines the quietness and loudness of the gently increasing or sudden sounds we associate with various catastrophic events.
+As part of an initial workshop, the children assembled an orchestra of everyday materials and objects which served as sounding boards and instruments.
+Vigorously playing these homemade instruments, they composed the sounds of thunderous storms, blazing fires and rumbling earthquakes which were performed on stage as the children take turns conducting, playing and recording the sound effects in front of the audience.
 Combined with spoken texts, fragments of the live recordings are played back into the performance space, conjuring associations, memories and future scenarios into a many-voiced sound collage.

 Sounds Like Catastrophes Performance Recipe

 Based on their performance, Eva and Sybille developed a recipe that makes the work accessible for future audiences, and inspires them to become active as performers themselves.
 Just like the children in the original piece, they are prompted to create sounds and scores for catastrophes using everyday materials.